MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Experimental Results

-When evaluated using Precision--Recall, MCLR exhibits competitive performance relative to CFG.
+When evaluated using Precision--Recall, MCLR exhibits competitive performance relative to CFG on EDM2 models.
 Specifically, as shown in~\Cref{fig:imagenet512 quant}(f), MCLR matches CFG in the high-recall regime corresponding to early training stages, and attains a substantially higher best-case precision in the high-precision regime at later training stages, where CFG begins to produce images with oversaturated colors.

 Furthermore, applying CFG on top of an MCLR-fine-tuned model further narrows the performance gap between the two methods, yielding higher best-case Inception Score and Precision on both EDM2-S and EDM2-L models (see~\Cref{fig:imagenet512 quant}(c,f) and~\Cref{fig:ImageNet64 EDM2 quant}(c,f,i)).

-\textit{(ii) Autoregressive Models.} For VAR-d24 model, MCLR achieves a similar FD--IS trade-off to CFG in terms of both FD\textsubscript{DINOv2} and FID, with CFG exhibiting a slightly better best-case FID.
-Consistent with diffusion models, MCLR outperforms CFG in the Precision--Recall trade-off and achieves a higher best-case precision.

 \paragraph{MCLR Exhibits Similar Qualitative Effect as CFG.} Qualitatively, MCLR and CFG produce highly similar visual effects, both substantially enhancing class-specific structures in the generated images, as shown in~\Cref{fig:imagenet512 qualitative teaser,fig:class_207_qua,fig:class_343_qua,fig:class_513_qua,fig:class_515_qua,fig:class_617_qua,fig:additional_64_qua_1,fig:additional_64_qua_2,fig:additional_64_qua_3,fig:additional_512_qua_1,fig:additional_512_qua_2,fig:additional_512_qua_3,fig:additional_512_qua_4}.
 These observations are consistent with our theoretical analysis in~\cref{theoretical equivalence of CFG and Alignment Algorithm main text}, which interprets CFG as an implicit contrastive alignment method.
 In particular, both MCLR and CFG improve conditional modeling by leveraging inter-class contrastive signals.
 The key distinction lies in how this mechanism is applied: MCLR internalizes it during training, whereas CFG introduces it at inference time.